Visiting UK as an EU, EEA or Swiss citizen 2025

 - If not, in order to drive lawfully, you will need to purchase insurance from a UK provider.

-What You Can Bring Into the UK?
+What You Can Bring to UK?

 Goods and Currency Rules